S-SUBHAA/intern-repo/README.md

 ***

 ### A VPC is a dedicated section of the AWS cloud that isolates network resources.
-Users can define their own IP address range my ip range(10.0.0.0/16), subnets, route tables, and security groups, ensuring a secure and customizable network environment for their resources. ###
+Users can define their own IP address range my ip range(10.0.0.0/16), subnets, route tables, and security groups, ensuring secure and customizable network environment for their resources. ###
 ![sg-1](https://github.com/user-attachments/assets/e53bcc28-0ae4-4300-ac36-da2ed472241b)
 ***
 ### Instance 1 security group ###